Q-Day: The Day Your Encryption Stops Protecting You

 Don't fall for "quantum-proof VPN" scams.
 Any consumer product claiming quantum protection right now is marketing, not security.
 Your VPN provider will update when the underlying TLS standard updates.

 If you hold Bitcoin, pay attention to PQC fork announcements.
-When (not if) the community eventually addresses this, early awareness matters.
+When — not if — the community finally addresses this, the people watching for the announcement move their coins first.

 Inventory your cryptographic dependencies.
 Most companies don't know where RSA and ECC live in their stack.
 Start mapping it now — every TLS certificate, VPN connection, code signing key, and API authentication flow.